PMaynard/gsoc-covert-comms/README.md

 >”Any communication channel that can be exploited by a process to transfer informa-
 >tion in a manner that violates the systems security policy.”

-Covert channels bypass firewalls and IDS, by disgusing data as other protocols.
+Covert channels bypass firewalls and IDS, by disguising data as other protocols.
 This was first documented in phrack issue 49, it was called [Project loki][4].
-This uses the payload field of ICMP's request paket to hide user data such as HTTP, SSH etc. In doing so most firewalls will allow the ping packet to pass though with out any issue.
+This uses the payload field of ICMP's request packet to hide user data such as HTTP, SSH etc. In doing so most firewalls will allow the ping packet to pass though with out any issue.
 A working example of this is [ptunnel][2].

-The proposal, be it A or B, will follow a simular path to the image below.
+The proposal, be it A or B, will follow a similar path to the image below.

 ![net-work-flow](http://port22.co.uk/i/network-flow.png)
-Taken from [my dissertation][3].
+Taken from [my dissertationn][3].

 Covert channels are not the same as an encrypted channel, with an encrypted channel it does not matter if it is discovered, as the payload will be ciphertext, which without the decryption key, would be unreadable.
 Whereas covert channels are designed to go unnoticed, this does not mean that a covert channel can not be encrypted.